chiragsahni/NY_PA_Expenditures/readme.md

 ## Run

-We have prepared a bash script `application.sh` which takes care of all the setup stuff:
+I have prepared a bash script `application.sh` which takes care of all the setup stuff:

 1. Executes `setup.sql` file for setting up Postgres database using Postgres user.
 It creates the required Postgres database and the user.